isadorasophia/blogging/content/post/clangforARM.md

     cmake --build .

-Alright.
+All right.
 Bin files generated.
-I linked the proper variables and proceeded to the next step of compilation.

 Ok, now what I should do with it?
 In order to keep everything clean and pretty, I created a simple script to export the proper variables, as follows:

     export OMP_CLANG=path/to/build/dir